openmedlab/DeblurringMIM/README.md

     --model vit_base_patch16 --finetune ${PRETRAIN_CHKPT} \
     --blr 1e-4 --batch_size 256
 ```
-You can change the model parameter for deblurring ConvMAE or  vanilla ConvMAE.
+You can change the model parameter to convvit_base_patch16 for deblurring or vanilla ConvMAE.
+Note that for deblurring models, you should use blurred images as input dataset.
 #### Evaluation for classification
-To evaluate the fine-tuned deblurring MAE or vanilla MAE for classification, run the following on single GPU:
+To evaluate the fine-tuned deblurring or vanilla MAE for classification, run the following on single GPU:
 ```bash
 python main_finetune.py --batch_size 256  \
 --model vit_base_patch16 \